Nate Weaver

 This website is a place to share my updates and projects, making it easy to track my progress as I continue.

-I am an undergrad student at The University of Colorado Boulder in the College of Engineering and Applied Science, studying Computer Science.
-In my time at University I was a software developer at Ingmar Medical, and am recently a software engineer at Keboola, working on the application of AI to existing workflows.I am driven by a love for data and a fascination with the math behind it.
-I am especially interested in the intersect between data and the usefulness of linear algebra.
-Apart from that, I am also heavily interested in problem solving with algorithms, logic, topics in group theory, and philosophy.
-Outside of university, I am an avid coffee enjoyer, rock climber, and cyclist!
+Currently, I am a software engineer at Twilio Sendgrid, working on the Email Identity team.
+I am a recent graduate from The University of Colorado Boulder from the College of Engineering and Applied Science, where I studied Computer Science.
+In my time at University I was an intern software developer at Ingmar Medical, and at Keboola, where I worked in both test development and R&D respectively.
+Now as a software engineer at Twilio, I am mainly working with GoLang, where I will be working to solve large problems at scale.
+I am excited to continue to grow my skills and learn new things, this opportunity really is a dream come true!
+I am thinking about making a page to put down some thoughts for my future self, and maybe some of my friends.
+If that happens it will be linked here!I am driven by a love for problem solving and a fascination with the math behind it.
+I enjoy when large problems are solved eloquently, when code is able to be written faster, and when it is numerically sound.
+Apart from that, I am also heavily interested in algorithms, logic, topics in group theory, and philosophy.
+Outside of work, I am an avid coffee enjoyer, rock climber, and cyclist!

 News